 Daily schedule: Each morning, we will drive to the Visitor’s Centre, and catch the tram to the tip.
-We will aim to catch an 8 AM tram, meaning we will leave our hotel at around 7:15 AM.
+We will aim to board the 8 AM tram, meaning we will leave our hotel at around 7:15 AM.
 We will bird the various trails near the tip, working our way N, back to the Visitor’s Centre.
 Typically, I schedule a snack break approximately 2 hours into our birding day.
 Lunch will be around 12:30 – 1:00 PM.
 After lunch, we can continue along with our birding, or head back to our hotels; this will depend on a few things, including the quality of birding on that particular day.
-I will make dinner reservations for 5:00 PM each evening, which gives us plenty of time to bird Hillman Marsh and/or Wheatley Harbour afterwards.
+I will make dinner reservations for 5:00 PM each evening, which gives us plenty of time to bird Hillman Marsh and Wheatley Harbour afterwards.
 Visiting Hillman Marsh after dinner means that the OFO Shorebird viewing event is long over once we arrive.

 Outing notes: Here are some ideas of what to pack and what to wear during this field outing.
 A field lunch, some snacks, plenty of water, electrolyte or Gatorade mix, sturdy footwear, insect repellent, insect jacket or head net, lens cloth, lip balm, sunscreen and favoured field guides.

 Walking: Each day, we will bird by foot for most of the day.
-The pace is very slow, but birding on one’s feet can be challenging.
-We will have approximately 60-80 min cumulative rest each day (snacks, coffee break, lunch) so that certainly does help rest the body.
+The pace is slow, but birding on one’s feet can be challenging.
+We will have approximately 60-80 min cumulative rest each day (snacks, coffee break, lunch), so that certainly does help rest the body.
 Be sure to wear sturdy footwear, comfortable clothing, and pack a camping stool (fold-up) for moments where sitting is possible (such as waiting on a skulking bird in dense foliage).
-Thousands of other birders take to this same schedule each spring, so it’s not particularly ruthless or out of the norm, but the nature and excitement of the birding does take its toll on one’s body!
+Thousands of other birders take to this same schedule each spring, so it’s not particularly ruthless or out of the norm, but the nature and excitement of the birding days do take its toll on one’s body!

-Driving: We will drive from our hotels/cottages to and from the Visitors Centre at Point Pelee each day.
+Driving: We will drive from our hotels/cottages, to and from the Visitors Centre at Point Pelee, each day.
 Other birding sites in the area include Hillman Marsh and Wheatley Harbour, among others.
 All birding sites are within 20 min of each other, making for a very light driving load.

 Accommodations: We will be staying at the Days Inn in Leamington.
-You must book your own reservation for this tour: http://www.daysinn.ca/hotels/ontario/leamington/days-inn-hotel-leamington/hotel-overview
+You must book your reservation for this tour: http://www.daysinn.ca/hotels/ontario/leamington/days-inn-hotel-leamington/hotel-overview

 Meeting Location: To be determined